dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 Note that because we are working with a stack machine, the outputted program both flattens and reverses the compiled expression.

-Now that we have finally defined `interpret`, `execute_bytecode_program`, and `compile`, we can demonstrate the equivalence relation between **interpretation of an arithmetic expression** and **compilation of an arithmetic expression followed by execution of the corresponding bytecode program**:
+Now that we have finally defined our compiler, we can demonstrate the equivalence relation between **interpretation of an arithmetic expression** and **compilation of an arithmetic expression followed by execution of the compiled bytecode program**:

 {% gist dragonwasrobot/d46acd3d1f697c9c0030 equivalence_example.v %}

-Note that we have moved the definition of the example arithmetic expression, `e`, into a `let` expression in order to emphasize the more general equivalence relation.

 The proof of the above equivalence relation is the topic of a future blog post.